 The council serves as a cultural, social, and educational organization through a variety of activities, including bi-annual receptions for graduating students, an annual class gift to the University, and other supportive services.

 Lambda Pi Eta

 The Beta Kappa Chapter of Lambda Pi Eta is the University’s affiliate of the national honor society in communication.
 Founded in 1985, the chapter became an affiliate of the National Communication Association in 1994.
 The name represents what Aristotle described in his Rhetoric as the three modes of persuasion: logos, meaning logic; pathos, relating to emotion; and ethos, defined as character credibility and ethics.
 Lambda Pi Eta’s purposes are to recognize, foster, and reward outstanding scholastic achievement; to stimulate interest in the field of communication; and to provide opportunities for dialogue among faculty and students interested in communication.

-The Graduate School is an affiliate of the National Association of Graduate Professional Students (NAGPS), a nonprofit organization dedicated to improving the quality of graduate and professional student life in the United States.
+The University of New Haven is an affiliate of the National Association of Graduate Professional Students (NAGPS), a nonprofit organization dedicated to improving the quality of graduate and professional student life in the United States.
 NAGPS works to promote the interests and welfare of graduate students and graduate education at local, regional, and national levels.